capr/luapower-work/terra/tr.md

 historically text rendering engines didn't support fractional glyph positions this is mentioned as a feature.

-tr enables subpixel positioning only on the x-axis by default because hinting is enabled on the y-axis.
+tr enables subpixel positioning only on the x-axis by default because on the y-axis hinting is enabled by default.